justingrant94/Project/README.md

 **Day 3:** I then realised my wireframe/plan wasn't well thought through as I needed to alternate between the two counters which I did research for and there were resources online which made this do-able.

-**Day 4:** I created the function checkWinner which was the most challenging part of the game as I needed to make sure that if four connects that the user is notified, which took me a few days to get the hang of it which I referred to a lot of my resources from StackOverflow and the likes of YouTube.
+**Day 4:** I created the function checkWinner which was the most challenging part of the game as I needed to make sure that if four counters are matching that the user is notified that they are the winner, with multiple arguments which was added to the function that if any of the below match the game will then need to be reset.

+Above I created an if statement that if any of the rows and columns do match what instance I would like to happen, any time a slot is clicked on it will check if there is already a counter there.

+I then had to create the gameWon function below.
+If one of the users are the winners an alert message pops up on the screen congratulating the winner.

 **Day 5 & 6:** After understanding how to create the Vertical and Horizontal checks the diagonal checks were a little different as the logic was a little more complicated.
 After looking into various articles I came across an article that explained the logic in a way I understood what to do.

 **Day 7:** **DEADLINE DAY** just making sure the final bits are done and the styling is how I see fit.

-**When the game starts:** When the games start it's player ones turn which is the red counter.
+**When the game starts:** When the games start it's the player's turn which is the red counter.

 **Key Learnings:**